Click HERE for guide to how to wash your ceramic coated vehicle

 PROCEDURE

-We congratulate you on applying a ceramic coating to your car!
+We congratulate you on applying ceramic coating to your car with Car Studios!

 Ceramic coating is an excellent product that protects your car's paint from UV rays and adds gloss, deeper colour, and hydrophobic properties.
 It also has self-cleaning properties means cleaning and drying your ceramic-coated vehicle is much more manageable.